Shaance/json-pprint/README.md

 # json-pprint
 CLI that will pretty print Json.
-Wrote it as a way to learn basic Golang.
+Served as a small project to learn Golang basics.

 ## Usage